Get

 Image Credit: alexei_tm, Shutterstock

-Aggression is typically easy to spot as well.
-Aggressive dogs react to a stressor and will often do so with a rigid posture.
+Aggression is typically easy to spot.
+Aggressive dogs will react to a stressor and will often do so with a rigid posture.
 The fur on their shoulders and the base of the spine will stand up straight, and their body will be shifted forward in a “ready” stance.

 Their eyes will be locked onto whatever is causing their aggression, and they will likely have wrinkles along the mouth and forehead.
 Depending on the reason for their aggression, such as fear or territorialism, your dog may also display other signs.